 Our impact approach is rooted in growing one’s perspective and the ways to act on it, and it is two-fold:

-We direct not only funds, but volunteers, workforce, expertise, social media and all other type of resources we can to these excluded initiatives.
 Our trip participants have the ability to engage in hands-on projects all around the globe and experience some of the most important social and environmental causes of today.

-Many of our participants become ambassadors for the project and cause they worked with, become recurrent donors, and/or direct expertise to the initiatives.
+Many of our participants become ambassadors for the project and cause they worked with, become recurrent donors, and/or direct resources to the initiatives.
 Some change jobs because they realize to work for a company that does not align with their values may not be the best use of their energies, and that there truly are reachable opportunities to make the world a better place.
 Some participants change their behaviors and routines, some start their own journey toward impact.
 According to our past participants, getting involved with 109, whether in the online or experimental level, is a life-changing experience that cannot be described or labeled with a price tag.

-109 World hosts social mission trips around the world for individuals or entities, with a focus on three main aspects: 1- Community-building, education, and development of personal wellbeing through the practice of yoga.
+109 World hosts humanitarian trips around the world for individuals or influencers, with a focus on three main aspects: 1- Community-building, education, and development of personal wellbeing through the practice of yoga.
 2- Volunteer opportunities between an individual and an organization, in order to assist in the alleviation of poverty or social or environmental injustices within 109’s eight passions (women empowerment, safe water, children, education, animals, food security, environment, and personal health & wellbeing).
 3- Disbursement of grants to organizations that connect with our values and are actively working toward resolving a challenge as identified by 109.

 Each trip features a daily, guided yoga practice.
 This offers space for our participants to learn about the benefits yoga can provide toward health, healing, and overall wellness.
 This naturally creates an opportunity for our participants to nourish themselves so as to enable even more impactful service work, as well as the potential for more enhanced reflection on the service activities and the greater meaning behind 109 World’s mission.